Correlating Cross-Iteration Noise for DP-SGD using Model Curvature: Evaluation Results

-We compare our proposed \techname to \ftrl and \dpsgd on the same learning tasks under various privacy budgets $\epsilon$.
-We use CIFAR-10 as a standard vision benchmark and ChestX-ray14 as a medical X-ray dataset, chosen for its relevance to privacy-sensitive applications.
-Our models include several CNN-based architectures for CIFAR10 — a pretrained ResNet, a small CNN, and a modified large-scale VGG—as well as a Transformer-based Vision Transformer (ViT) for ChestX-ray14.
-We experiment with both full-parameter training and parameter-efficient fine-tuning.
-We use TinyImageNet for pretraining and Hessian estimation.
-Notably, we split 10\% of data samples from training sets as validation sets and \textbf{tune hyperparameters on validation sets} (no tuning on the test sets).
-Further details on our experimental setup (datasets, models, hyperparameters, etc.) appear in~\Cref{app:expsetup}.
+We compare our proposed \techname to \ftrl and \dpsgd under various privacy budgets $\epsilon$, with $\delta=10^{-5}$.
+For vision tasks, we use CIFAR-10~\citep{cifar10} and ChestX-ray14~\citep{chestxray} datasets for training, and trained/finetuned a small CNN, ResNet~\cite{resnet}, VGG~\cite{vgg}, and ViT~\cite{vit}.
+For all vision tasks, we use TinyImageNet as the public dataset for pre-training.
+For the language task, we finetune a pretrained RoBERTa~\citep{roberta} on MNLI~\citep{glue} using LoRA~\citep{lora}, and use WikiText as the public data.
+We split 10\% of data samples from training sets as validation sets and \textbf{tune hyperparameters on validation sets} (no tuning on the test sets).
+Further details on our experimental setup can be found in~\Cref{app:expsetup}.

-Since our new mixing matrix $\mC$ is optimal under quadratic loss, our experiments explore step-by-step the gap between analytically optimal and practical setups.
-We begin with a convex loss setup where we privately finetune the last layer of a pretrained ResNet, then proceed to fully finetuning a nonconvex but small-scale CNN, where the full Hessian is feasible to compute on our computers (\Cref{sec:exp-small}).
-Finally, we arrive at more common non-convex loss models (\Cref{sec:exp-large}), where full Hessian computation is infeasible but its eigenvalues can be approximated by the technique introduced in~\Cref{sec:curve}.
-Results show that our new noise correlation achieves \textbf{1–4\% higher accuracy} than \dpsgd and \ftrl across all privacy budgets we test.

 We first note that our results for \ftrl differ from those reported by \citet{bandmf}.
 We could only match those results if we allowed \ftrl to use the test set for hyperparameter tuning.
-As this is also a common practice in the differentially private literature, \Cref{app:tune-on-test} shows results when all methods are tuned on the test set (\techname still consistently outperforms competitors).
-Another minor experiment (\Cref{app:in-dist-pub}) shows that eigenvalues estimated from TinyImageNet are nearly as good as those estimated from validation data.
+As this is also a common practice in the DP literature, we additionally show the result of hyperparameter tuning on the test set in \Cref{app:tune-on-test}, where \techname still consistently outperforms competitors.